Hollywood actor Seagal joins pro-Kremlin party, proposes tougher laws | ExBulletin

 Seagal, a US-born martial artist, is best known for producing and starring in action films, while Putin, who granted him citizenship, is a martial arts fan.

-At the ceremony on Saturday, Seagal posed for photos next to one of the party’s leaders, Russian writer Zakhar Prilepin, who enlisted in an army of pro-Russian separatists in eastern l ‘Ukraine and admitted to commanding a combat unit in a conflict that has killed 14,000 people in seven years.
+At Saturday’s ceremony, Seagal posed for photos next to one of the party’s leaders, Russian writer Zakhar Prilepin, who enlisted in an army of pro-Russian separatists in eastern l ‘Ukraine and admitted to commanding a combat unit in a conflict that has killed 14,000 people in Ukraine. seven years.

 In 2018, Russia tasked Seagal with improving humanitarian relations with the United States at a time when relations between the two countries deteriorated to their worst level since the Cold War.